Is your business managing too many costs?

-This means that you should bill the client for expenses such as meals, transportation, or any incidental expenses while you are on the job for a customer.
-Receipts for a taxi, meal, hotels, etc., will suffice for you to claim back your money from the customer.
+This means that you should bill the client for meals, transportation, or any incidental expenses while you are on the job for a customer.
+Receipts for a taxi, meal, hotels, etc., will suffice for you to claim your money from the customer.

 Any work you do for the client is accounted to be billable.
 This includes any research work and time you need to allow to finish the item.
-Mostly when you spend hours and hours in front of a computer to take details and make reports of it, etc., you can opt for a free invoice maker that has a time-tracking feature to help you capture every minute.
+When you spend hours and hours in front of a computer to take details and make reports of it, etc., you can opt for a free invoice maker with a time-tracking feature to help you capture every minute.

-As a part of your business operation, you probably would have everything needed to get a job/project done, such as your hardware and software infrastructure, etc., in place.
-However, if your work requires you to spend on supplies like printing, copying specifically, etc., then include that in the invoice.
+As a part of your business operation, you probably would have everything needed to get a job/project done, such as your hardware and software infrastructure, etc. However, if your work requires you to spend on supplies like printing, copying specifically, etc., then include that in the invoice.

 6) Mailing cost